-A centralized identity provider is especially useful for apps that have users located around the globe that don't necessarily sign in from the enterprise's network.
-Microsoft identity platform authenticates users and provides security tokens, such as access token, refresh token, and ID token, that allow a client application to access protected resources on a resource server.
+A centralized identity provider is especially useful for apps that have users located around the globe who don't necessarily sign in from the enterprise's network.
+The Microsoft identity platform authenticates users and provides security tokens, such as access tokens, refresh tokens, and ID tokens.
+Security tokens allow a client application to access protected resources on a resource server.

-An access token is a security token that is issued by an authorization server as part of an OAuth 2.0 flow.
-It contains information about the user and the app for which the token is intended; which can be used to access web APIs and other protected resources.
-To learn more about how Microsoft identity platform issues access tokens, see Access tokens.
+Access token: An access token is a security token that's issued by an authorization server as part of an OAuth 2.0 flow.
+It contains information about the user and the resource for which the token is intended.
+The information can be used to access web APIs and other protected resources.
+Access tokens are validated by resources to grant access to a client app.
+To learn more about how the Microsoft identity platform issues access tokens, see Access tokens.

-Access tokens are only valid for a short period of time, so authorization servers will sometimes issue a refresh token at the same time the access token is issued.
+Refresh token: Because access tokens are valid for only a short period of time, authorization servers will sometimes issue a refresh token at the same time the access token is issued.
 The client application can then exchange this refresh token for a new access token when needed.
-To learn more about how Microsoft identity platform uses refresh tokens to revoke permissions, see Token revocation.
+To learn more about how the Microsoft identity platform uses refresh tokens to revoke permissions, see Token revocation.

-ID tokens are sent to the client application as part of an OpenID Connect flow.
-They can be sent along side or instead of an access token, and are used by the client to authenticate the user.
-To learn more about how Microsoft identity platform issues ID tokens, see ID tokens.
+ID token: ID tokens are sent to the client application as part of an OpenID Connect flow.
+They can be sent alongside or instead of an access token.
+ID tokens are used by the client to authenticate the user.
+To learn more about how the Microsoft identity platform issues ID tokens, see ID tokens.

 This article discusses security tokens used by the OAuth2 and OpenID Connect protocols.
 Many enterprise applications use SAML to authenticate users.
-See Azure AD SAML token reference for information on SAML assertions.
+For information on SAML assertions, see Azure Active Directory SAML token reference.

-It's up to the app for which the token was generated, the web app that signed-in the user, or the web API being called, to validate the token.
-The token is signed by the Security Token Server (STS) with a private key.
-The STS publishes the corresponding public key.
-To validate a token, the app verifies the signature by using the STS public key to validate that the signature was created using the private key.
+It's up to the app for which the token was generated, the web app that signed in the user, or the web API being called to validate the token.
+The token is signed by the authorization server with a private key.
+The authorization server publishes the corresponding public key.
+To validate a token, the app verifies the signature by using the authorization server public key to validate that the signature was created using the private key.

-Tokens are only valid for a limited amount of time.
-Usually the STS provides a pair of tokens:
+Tokens are valid for only a limited amount of time.
+Usually, the authorization server provides a pair of tokens, such as:

-- An access token to access the application or protected resource, and
+- An access token, which accesses the application or protected resource.

-- A refresh token used to refresh the access token when the access token is close to expiring.
+- A refresh token, which is used to refresh the access token when the access token is close to expiring.

 Access tokens are passed to a web API as the bearer token in the

 Authorization header.
-An app can provide a refresh token to the STS, and if the user access to the app wasn't revoked, it will get back a new access token and a new refresh token.
+An app can provide a refresh token to the authorization server.
+If the user access to the app wasn't revoked, it will get back a new access token and a new refresh token.
 This is how the scenario of someone leaving the enterprise is handled.
-When the STS receives the refresh token, it won't issue another valid access token if the user is no longer authorized.
+When the authorization server receives the refresh token, it won't issue another valid access token if the user is no longer authorized.

 A claim provides assertions about one entity, such as a client application or resource owner, to another entity, such as a resource server.
-A claim may also be referred to as a JWT claim or JSON Web Token claim.
+A claim might also be referred to as a JWT claim or a JSON Web Token claim.

-Claims are name/value pairs that relay facts about the token subject.
-For example, a claim may contain facts about the security principal that was authenticated by the authorization server.
-The claims present in a given token depend on many things, including the type of token, the type of credential used to authenticate the subject, the application configuration, and so on.
+Claims are name or value pairs that relay facts about the token subject.
+For example, a claim might contain facts about the security principal that was authenticated by the authorization server.
+The claims present in a specific token depend on many things, such as the type of token, the type of credential used to authenticate the subject, and the application configuration.

-Applications can use claims for various tasks such as:
+Applications can use claims for various tasks, such as to:

 A claim consists of key-value pairs that provide information such as the:

 - App (the client) that asked for the token.
-In the case of web apps, this may be the same as the audience
+In the case of web apps, this app might be the same as the audience.

 How each flow emits tokens and codes

-Depending on how your client is built, it can use one (or several) of the authentication flows supported by Microsoft identity platform.
-These flows can produce a variety of tokens (ID tokens, refresh tokens, access tokens) as well as authorization codes, and require different tokens to make them work.
-This chart provides an overview:
+Depending on how your client is built, it can use one (or several) of the authentication flows supported by the Microsoft identity platform.
+These flows can produce various tokens (ID tokens, refresh tokens, access tokens) and authorization codes.
+They require different tokens to make them work.
+This table provides an overview.